Image Source: unsplash/@jxk

 Image Source: unsplash/@steve_j

 The best way to reduce paper usage is to completely overhaul the entire workplace from paper to digital.
-This includes finance, HR communications, and awareness drives.
+This includes finance, HR communications, awareness drives, and sending virtual invitations for corporate events.
 Furthermore, using alternatives for wooden products like furniture, desks, and chairs can also reduce deforestation.

 Continuing along the lines of using alternative products – all managements, whether corporate or local, should consider using solar panels.
 As is well known, most of the electricity generated within the United States comes from either hydroelectric plants or thermal ones.
 While hydroelectric plants produce clean energy, however, thermal plants burn coal to produce energy.